nubot-nudt/RSS_LOAM_Datasets/README.md

-This is a dataset include two .pcd file about RSS-LOAM experiment scene.
+This repo contains a dataset including two .pcd files for our RSS-LOAM experiment scene.